 - Two letters of recommendation

-Below, we highlight five high-demand education fields in Maryland.
-Each area represents how an MEd can significantly boost your expertise and career prospects to meet Maryland’s educational needs.
+Below are five high-demand education fields in Maryland.
+Each represents an area where earning an MEd can significantly strengthen your expertise and career prospects.

 Special Education